Skip to main content

 // Publish the updated card

-After updating the card, re-run the analysis to confirm the fault line is resolved.
+After updating, re-run the analysis to confirm the fault line is resolved.
+Because the API reads canonical cards, the next POST /v1/teams/fault-lines will reflect the change without a cache-bust.

 A priority_mismatch means all agents declare the value but differ on its priority weight or definition.
 Review the value declarations across the affected agents: